-|Arts Council England Live Art and Performance Archive (ACELAP Archive)||Videos and documentation which represent the development of innovative contemporary arts practice during the '80s and '90s in the UK.|
+|Arts Council England Live Art and Performance Archive (ACELAP)||Videos and documentation which represent the development of innovative contemporary arts practice during the '80s and '90s in the UK.|

-||Archive of the internationally renowned performance artist, covering the last 20 years of his work, and including material in a wide variety of formats related to his performances, screenings, exhibitions, collaborations, mentoring, books and visual art.|
+||Archive of the internationally renowned performance artist, which includes material in a wide variety of formats related to his performances, screenings, exhibitions, collaborations, mentoring, books and visual art.|

-|greenroom Archive||Archive of the prestigious Manchester Venue which closed in 2011.|
+|greenroom Archive (GR)||Archive of the prestigious Manchester organisation which developed and presented local, national and international performance and closed in 2011.|

-|Hull Time Based Arts Archive (HTBA Archive)
+|Hull Time Based Arts Archive (HTBA)

 ||Archive of Northern England's combined arts development agency and one of Europe's leading commissioners of performance and new technology art which closed in the mid-2000s.|

 |Ian Smith Archive (IS)||Archive of the artist, performer, musician, dancer and poet; Zap Club compere, Archaos ringmaster, co-founder of Mischief La-Bas, and longstanding MC of the National Review of Live Art.|